MarwanDebbiche/post-tuto-deployment/blog-post/post.md

         return None, 0, None, 0, True
 ```

-**callback 2**
+**Callback 2**

 This callback does two things.

-1. Once it recieves a click from `switch_button`, it inserts a row in the database (through the api).
+1. When the `submit_button` is clicked, it inserts a row in the database (through the api).
 The row contains the current data of the brand being reviewed (brand name, review, sentiment, etc) as well as the user agent and the user ip.

-2. Then it randomly changes the brand by switching the name, the logo and the url.
+Then it randomly changes the brand by switching the name, the logo and the url, and resetting the review textarea.

+2. You can also change the brand without submitting the review to the database, by clicking on the `switch_button` instead.

 Here's the code: